AmerisourceBergen (NYSE:ABC) Releases FY 2021 Earnings Guidance

 AmerisourceBergen (NYSE:ABC) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $9.150-$9.300 for the period, compared to the Thomson Reuters consensus estimate of $9.030.
+The company provided EPS guidance of $9.150-$9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.030.
 The company issued revenue guidance of -.

-Several analysts have issued reports on the company.
-Credit Suisse Group lifted their price target on AmerisourceBergen from $132.00 to $144.00 and gave the company an outperform rating in a research note on Thursday, August 5th.
-Barclays lifted their target price on AmerisourceBergen from $122.00 to $130.00 and gave the company an equal weight rating in a research report on Thursday, May 6th.
-Finally, Robert W. Baird lifted their target price on AmerisourceBergen from $156.00 to $162.00 and gave the company an outperform rating in a research report on Thursday, August 5th.
+ABC has been the subject of a number of recent analyst reports.
+Barclays raised their price objective on AmerisourceBergen from $122.00 to $130.00 and gave the company an equal weight rating in a research report on Thursday, May 6th.
+Credit Suisse Group raised their price target on AmerisourceBergen from $132.00 to $144.00 and gave the company an outperform rating in a report on Thursday, August 5th.
+Finally, Robert W. Baird upped their price objective on shares of AmerisourceBergen from $156.00 to $162.00 and gave the company an outperform rating in a report on Thursday, August 5th.
 They noted that the move was a valuation call.
-Five research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-The company has an average rating of Buy and a consensus price target of $133.78.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus target price of $133.78.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 7th.
-Stockholders of record on Monday, August 16th will be issued a dividend of $0.44 per share.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 1.47%.
-The ex-dividend date is Friday, August 13th.
-AmerisourceBergen’s dividend payout ratio is presently 22.28%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 7th.
+Investors of record on Monday, August 16th will be given a dividend of $0.44 per share.
+This represents a $1.76 dividend on an annualized basis and a yield of 1.46%.
+The ex-dividend date of this dividend is Friday, August 13th.
+AmerisourceBergen’s dividend payout ratio is currently 22.28%.

-In other AmerisourceBergen news, EVP John G. Chou sold 6,082 shares of the business’s stock in a transaction that occurred on Monday, July 19th.
-The shares were sold at an average price of $112.09, for a total transaction of $681,731.38.
-Following the completion of the transaction, the executive vice president now directly owns 73,183 shares in the company, valued at $8,203,082.47.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP Silvana Battaglia sold 4,655 shares of the business’s stock in a transaction that occurred on Friday, August 6th.
-The shares were sold at an average price of $121.95, for a total transaction of $567,677.25.
-Following the transaction, the executive vice president now owns 5,020 shares of the company’s stock, valued at $612,189.
+In other AmerisourceBergen news, EVP Silvana Battaglia sold 4,655 shares of the business’s stock in a transaction dated Friday, August 6th.
+The stock was sold at an average price of $121.95, for a total transaction of $567,677.25.
+Following the completion of the transaction, the executive vice president now owns 5,020 shares of the company’s stock, valued at $612,189.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP John G. Chou sold 6,082 shares of the firm’s stock in a transaction that occurred on Friday, June 18th.
+The shares were sold at an average price of $117.23, for a total transaction of $712,992.86.
+Following the completion of the sale, the executive vice president now owns 73,183 shares in the company, valued at $8,579,243.09.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 96,996 shares of company stock valued at $11,336,183.
-28.40% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 84,212 shares of company stock worth $9,848,765.
+Corporate insiders own 28.40% of the company’s stock.

 About AmerisourceBergen